Glyndebourne: Origins of the opera house

 John Christie obtained the use of the house in 1913 after the death of William Langham Christie, his grandfather.
 He came into full legal possession of the estate in 1920.
-Among other renovations, he added to the house an organ room, 80 ft long, in the process almost doubling the length of the south facade of the house.
+Among other renovations, he added to the house an organ room, 80 ft long, in the process almost doubling the length of the south façade of the house.
 This room contained one of the largest organs outside of a cathedral in the country.
 It was built by the firm of Hill, Norman & Beard Ltd (bought by Christie in 1923).
 After the Second World War, John Christie made a gift of sections of the soundboards, pipes and structural parts to the rebuilt Guards Chapel, Wellington Barracks (which had been destroyed in the Blitz); the case and console remain at Glyndebourne.

 John Christie's fondness for music led him to hold regular amateur opera evenings in this room.
 At one of these evenings in 1931, he met his future wife, the Sussex-born Canadian soprano Audrey Mildmay, a singer with the Carl Rosa Opera company who had been engaged to add a touch of professionalism to the proceedings.
 They were married on 4 June 1931.
 During their honeymoon, they attended the Salzburg and Bayreuth festivals, which gave them the idea of bringing professional opera to Glyndebourne, although Christie's original concept was for it to be similar to the Bayreuth Festival.
 As their ideas evolved, the concept changed to focus on smaller-scale productions of operas by Mozart more suited to the intimate scale of the planned theatre.